beakerbrowser/webdb/README.md

 # WebDB

 A database that reads and writes records on dat:// websites.
-[How it works](#how-it-works
+[How it works](#how-it-works)

 ## Example